Though there is no vaccine for Hepatitis C, treatments can reduce the viral load to undetectable levels which is considered cured or in remission.

 However, research continues in hopes of discovering an effective vaccine.

 Every case of hepatitis C begins as an acute infection.
 It occurs within

 If you do experience symptoms, they can begin weeks or months after exposure to the virus.

 - dark urine

 - joint pain

-Most cases of acute hepatitis C will likely develop into a chronic condition.
+Most cases of acute hepatitis C will develop into a chronic infection.